argoproj/argo-cd/docs/user-guide/commands/argocd_admin_initial-password.md

 ## argocd admin initial-password

-Prints the initial password to login into Argo CD.
+Prints initial password to login into Argo CD for the first time

-**Note**: This password must be only used for first time login.
-We strongly recommend you update the password using `argocd account update-password`.

 ```
 argocd admin initial-password [flags]